StudentSK0/sql-case-studies/tabletop_sql_pet_project/README.md

 # Tabletop Event App SQL Database

-A portfolio SQL project that models a small application for board game and tabletop RPG players.
-The database supports user accounts, friendship workflows, personal game collections, event creation, event registration, and analytical queries over completed and scheduled games.

-The project is designed as a PostgreSQL schema-first pet project that can be shown in a résumé or portfolio.
+The project is designed as a PostgreSQL schema-first pet project.
 It demonstrates relational design, integrity constraints, indexing, seed data, and non-trivial SQL queries.

 ## Business scenario

 Registered users can discover other players, send and accept friend requests, maintain their own game collections, organize game sessions, and join events with available seats.
 The system also distinguishes between minimum required players and maximum event capacity, which makes it possible to classify an event as not held when participation is too low.

-## Main capabilities

-The schema supports:
-- user registration and account lifecycle,
-- email verification and password reset tokens,
-- friend requests and confirmed friendships,
-- a shared game catalog and per-user owned games,
-- event creation only for games that belong to the organizer,
-- participant registration with controlled statuses,
-- reporting queries for availability, repeated co-play patterns, and user-level metrics.

 ## Data model